m-arrieta-r/backend-skeleton/README.md

 Many existing folder conventions rely on traditional layered structures, sometimes mistakenly labeled as "hexagonal" or "clean architecture."
 However, these architectures don't inherently dictate a horizontal (layered) approach.
 In fact, Simon Brown recommends a vertical folder structure in the "Missing Chapter" of Clean Architecture book.
 Similarly, Uncle Bob emphasizes showcasing the system's functionality over the underlying frameworks.
 As further confirmation, the book "Hexagonal Architecture Explained" explicitly states, "The pattern has absolutely nothing to say about how you structure your application internally."

-The most effective way to highlight functionality is by organizing folders around use cases.
+The most effective way to highlight functionality is by organizing folders around application cases.
 Your application is, after all, the sum of its use cases.

 Let's move away from big service files and horizontal folder structures!